 Courses

-This course, which satisfies the gateway requirement for the major in International Studies, introduces students to the study of politics and political life in the world, with a particular focus on the Middle East, Latin America, and Africa.
+This course satisfies the gateway requirement for the major in International Studies and it satisfies the requirement for a 100-level course in comparative politics for the major in Political Science.
+Substantively, the classes introduces students to the study of politics and political life in the world, with a particular focus on the Middle East, Latin America, and Africa.
 Throughout the course, we will analyze the sources of order and disorder in modern states, addressing a series of questions, such as: why did nation-states form?
 What makes a state a nation?
 Why are some states democracies while others are not?
 How do people organize to fight oppression?
 Why does conflict sometimes turn violent?
 What are the causes of ethnic war?
 Drawing on a mix of classic works and contemporary scholarship, we will discuss the answers that scholars have formulated to address these and other questions, paying special attention to research design and the quality of argumentation.
-This course also counts as a 100-level course in comparative politics required for political science majors.

 Distribution Area: Social and Behavioral Sciences